 I know she’s right both about others getting hassled and her making trouble for me while our team is winning.
 “I’m sorry Rhonda, it’s not anything perverted I’m just not comfortable saying anything.”

 Rhonda is a very popular girl in the school and she is admired by many for all the right reasons.
-She’s a good athlete which in our school is a big thing, along with a girl being attractive.
+She’s a good athlete which in our school is a big thing, along with being a attractive girl.
 More important in reality, she’s an honor roll student, popular and a friend even to the unpopular students.
 She's as attractive as any cheerleader.
 She might have been Homecoming Queen but she wouldn’t let herself be nominated.

 She says, “I can understand that but I’m surprised you don’t trust me.”